webexone/webexone.github.io/_pages/AgentSupervisorExperience.md

 | Address Book Entry 1 | <w class = "attendee_out">attendeeID</w>\_addressBookEntry1          |
 | Multimedia Profile   | <w class = "attendee_out">attendeeID</w>\_MMP                        |

+### Administration Walkthrough

 > **NOTE:** All of the above the tenant entities follow the naming convention mentioned specified in the table above.
 Your attendeeID is provided in the email in the **"Attendee ID"** line.
 > All of this configuration has been done for you.

+### Teams

+- You were able to change from one team to another using the Profile Settings.
+- You can verify this by going to `admin.webex.com > Contact Center > Teams` and `Contact Center > Contact Center Users > Check the Team Assignment` on the user.
+- This allows you to verify the the `User > Team` association

+### Multimedia Profiles

+- Navigate to _Control Hub > Provisioning > Teams_ - Click on the Teams: _Team1 and \_Team2 `Edit` - Check \_your User settings_ and make sure that the **Multimedia Profile** is assigned.
+- Note: **User settings have preference over Team setting**, so the Multimedia Profile at User level will be applied.

+### Desktop Profiles

+- Desktop Profiles is what brings together all the different components of the Desktop Behavior.

 ---